Copic Markers: How Many Colors Does Copic Make? (Beware!)

 See the full Classic color palette at Copic’s official website here.

-I started with Classics in the 1990s and honestly, I never felt at a loss for colors (well, except for my yellow issue… can I please get some Y50s?).
+I started with Classics in the 1990s and honestly, I never felt at a loss for colors.
 Overall, 214 is a very workable collection.
 There’s a good selection from every color family plus all the grays from all four groups.

 But remember, Classic Copics were not designed for blending.